Monday, May 24, 2010

 What's your outlining style?

 My outline is flippin' long, though.
 Right now I think every page of my outline is about 10-15 pages of fiction; my outline is more of a synopsis (and a detailed synopsis, at that; not the kind of thing any agent would want to wade through!).

-I've read and been intrigued by several different outlining styles, like the snowflake method and chapter outlines or chapter summaries.
+the snowflake method and chapter outlines or chapter summaries.
 For right now, though, what I'm doing seems to be working for me, even though this long outline is less efficient than some other methods (I've even found myself starting to outline Bodie's Men, when flashes of inspiration come to me, which I think is going be my 2010 NaNo project).
 We'll see what outlining method I settle into when I've written ten novels - part of being a writer is experimentation, in my book. :p

 The one thing I'm sold on?
 Outlining somehow, anyhow.
 I'm so much faster writing now, but I'm also enjoying my writing time more.
 It's harder for me to get road blocked when I know what happens next and how my character is getting to that next pivotal scene!